Versatile Fields

 Cybersecurity comprises a set of technologies and practices that ensure the availability, integrity, and confidentiality of information percolating through digital systems, networks, devices, and sensors.
 This rough definition of cybersecurity is already insufficient because digital technologies are themselves rapidly evolving, reshaping human experience and understanding, and generating complexity and effects that extend beyond what humans can reasonably know or manage.

 Our lives are now shaped at all levels by digital technologies: from fundamental critical infrastructure to prosaic crib-side monitors and coffee makers.
-The use and abuse of algorithms shape what we know to be true about the distribution of power, resources, and even the coherence of our social fabric.
+The use and abuse of algorithms in turn shape what we know to be true about the distribution of power, resources, and even the coherence of our social fabric.

 These dynamics make cybersecurity one of the most professionally important and intellectually interesting domains—a true, twenty-first century master problem.

-At the turn of the century, scholars and practitioners considered cybersecurity to be a difficult but bounded technical problem.
+At the turn of the 21st century, scholars and practitioners considered cybersecurity to be a difficult but bounded technical problem.
 Cybersecurity was an effort to secure computers and networks against malicious activities aimed at stealing data or money or at compromising national security.

 Cyberattacks evolved from computers and networks to social engineering techniques and from there to hacks of personal identities and manipulation of objects and systems in the physical world.
 Today, the practice of cybersecurity includes technologies, processes, and policies; cybersecurity experts are called upon to protect users in many contexts beyond the screen.
 For cybersecurity professionals, human behaviors are as important as technical safeguards.